Pinafore/848Q/project/README.md

 Revision + Plots
 =========================
 For this deliverable, you now need to have results and present them well.
+Make sure to:
+* Have all sections of the paper, incorporating the comments from previous revisions
+* Present the results well.
+Even if you don't have all of the results in, present the ones you have as well as possible.
+* Update all sections to make sure that they reflect the current state of the work (i.e., the introduction is probably going to need to be updated)

 Presentation
 ======================